 1 in 3 Canadians Haven’t Read their Insurance Policies

 Unfortunately, I know that statistic is true first-hand.
-One of the things I do when working with my financial counselling clients is go through all the ways they are protecting themselves through insurance.
+One of the things I do when working with my financial counseling clients is going through all the ways they are protecting themselves through insurance.
 I kid you not, about 90% of my clients are completely stumped when I send them my protection worksheet to fill out.
 They think they’re insured through their employer, or they remember getting some insurance a few years ago, but almost all of them have no clue what kind of insurance policies they have.

 Don’t Be a Statistic, Take Action!

-To remedy this, we go through every type of insurance available, item-by-item, to see if they need it, and if they do how are they currently protected.
+To remedy this, we go through every type of insurance available, item-by-item, to see if they need it and if they do how are they currently protected.
 Because at the end of the day, that’s what insurance is.
 It’s just a way to protect yourself from financial loss.
 Insurance is a good thing!
 It can be a financial lifesaver if you do it right!
-But it can be a huge disaster (not to mention waste of money) if you go into it blindly.
+But it can be a huge disaster (not to mention a waste of money) if you go into it blindly.